-What is Optimal Routing and Suboptimal Routing in Networking?
-This may be seen very easy for some of you but let's make a philosophy a little bit, means let's design around optimal routing.
+This may be seen as very easy for some of you but let's make a philosophy a little bit, which means let's design around optimal routing.

-Network engineers know that one of the tradeoff in network design is Optimal Routing.
+Network engineers know that one of the tradeoffs in network design is Optimal Routing.
 We want our application traffic to follow Optimal Routing right?

 Based on which parameter optimality we are looking for?

-Answer of this question is IGP Metric.
-From source of the traffic to the destination, between the network nodes, cumulative/total cost.
-It can be Layer 2 or Layer 3 protocol, we prefer shortest path.
-Shortest path, most of the time is calculated based on ‘Bandwidth’.
-Thus, overall which path provides more bandwidth, that path is considered shortest path, thus Optimal Routing.
+The answer to this question is IGP Metric.
+From the source of the traffic to the destination, between the network nodes, cumulative/total cost.
+It can be Layer 2 or Layer 3 protocol, we prefer the shortest path.
+The shortest path, most of the time is calculated based on "Bandwidth".
+Thus, overall which path provides more bandwidth, that path is considered the shortest path, thus Optimal Routing.

-This is not necessarily always the case, for example BGP uses shortest AS-Path length, not the bandwidth for Inter-domain routing but OSPF, IS-IS for example look at the total bandwidth for the cost calculation inside the domain/AS.
+This is not necessarily always the case, for example, BGP uses the shortest AS-Path length, not the bandwidth for Inter-domain routing but OSPF, and IS-IS, for example, look at the total bandwidth for the cost calculation inside the domain/AS.

-Some of you might think that, other than shortest IGP cost, maybe lowest physical distance (mostly called as fiber mile distance) or cheapest monetary cost we might use for optimality purpose, you are right.
-You may have a valid business case for it and in fact we have technical solutions to do that.
+Some of you might think that other than the shortest IGP cost, maybe the lowest physical distance (mostly called fiber mile distance), or the cheapest monetary cost we might use for optimality purposes, you are right.
+You may have a valid business case for it and in fact, we have technical solutions to do that.

-RSVP TE and Segment Routing based Traffic Engineering provides a functionality for you have different policies in the network.
+RSVP-TE and Segment Routing-based Traffic Engineering provides functionality for you to have different policies in the network.

-Reason is; it looks like a fish but for us it is important to understand that with this very basic topology, we can understand why we may need traffic engineering.
+The reason is; that it looks like a fish but for us, it is important to understand that with this very basic topology, we can understand why we may need traffic engineering.

-If every interface between the routers has same IGP Metric, between source and the destination routers in the above topology, always top path would be chosen due to shortest cumulative/total IGP Metric.
+If every interface between the routers has the same IGP Metric, between the source and the destination routers in the above topology, always the top path would be chosen due to the shortest cumulative/total IGP Metric.

-We send only some of our traffic over the shortest IGP cost (Remember our Optimal Routing Definition), and intentionally we send some other traffic over longer IGP cost path which is Sub Optimal Routing path.
+We send only some of our traffic over the shortest IGP cost (Remember our Optimal Routing Definition), and intentionally we send some other traffic over a longer IGP cost path which is the Sub Optimal Routing path.

-By the way, shortest IGP cost path doesn't have to be monetary wise cheaper one, or it may not be the lowest delay path etc.
+By the way, the shortest IGP cost path doesn't have to be a monetary wise cheaper one, or it may not be the lowest delay path, etc.

-You may have satellite link with the GEO orbit, which comes with 500+ msec latency but you may have more bandwidth on that compare to other path.
+You may have a satellite link with the GEO orbit, which comes with 500+ msec latency but you may have more bandwidth on that compared to another path.